 - 27 September 2016, see all updates

 Data was collected on the performance of around 700 domestic heat pumps installed via the Renewable Heat Premium Payment Scheme.
-This is the first of a series of reports on the analysis of this data.
+This report has been superseded.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.